jtsextonMITRE/nccoe-tls-visibility/source/M_AppendixA.rst

 A. Description of the Example Architectures
 ####################################################
-In support of Section 3 of SP 1800-37 (:ref:`Section3`) , this appendix contains the detailed description of the three example architectures for achieving visibility of TLS 1.3 encrypted network traffic.
+As indicated in :ref:`Architecture_and_Builds`, this appendix contains the detailed description of the three example architectures for achieving visibility of TLS 1.3 encrypted network traffic.

+:ref:`Architecture_and_Builds`

 .. _A.1: